oyeharry/modugen/README.md

 ## Creating module template directory

-1. Create a module template like the following.
+1. Create a module template directory structure like the following.
 Your CoreModule template directory is inside src directory now including all related files.

    ```
    ├── templates